alexlobera/leanjs_OLD_NX/www/src/pages/blog/arise-react-graphql-academy-announcing-our-new-name.md

 The main thing that has changed is that we’re now delighted to create more [GraphQL Bootcamps](https://reactgraphql.academy/graphql/training/bootcamp/) and [Workshops](https://reactgraphql.academy/graphql/training/workshops/).
 Developers can now take their career even further with the specialised skills that Development Leads will kill for!

-Our React training courses will remain unchanged through our [GraphQL curriculum](https://reactgraphql.academy/graphql/curriculum/).
+Our React training will remain unchanged through our [GraphQL curriculum](https://reactgraphql.academy/graphql/curriculum/).
 We’ll also be able to keep improving and enhancing our teaching through our expert coaches and by helping to sponsor [meetups](https://reactgraphql.academy/community/meetups/) that helps the community.

 ![image alt text](https://firebasestorage.googleapis.com/v0/b/reactgraphqlacademy.appspot.com/o/images%2Fblog_ariseRGA-rebranding%2Fimage_2.jpg?alt=media)

 React GraphQL Academy founder and head-coach, [Alex Lobera](https://reactgraphql.academy/about-us/#alex-lobera) says:

 > "We’re incredibly excited about our new name.
-After using and teaching GraphQL for a while now, we know it’s a proven technology that all developers could benefit from learning. <br><br>Our experience as React training providers lends itself perfectly to creating in-person, advanced development courses using the latest technologies.
+After using and teaching GraphQL for a while now, we know it’s a proven technology that all developers could benefit from learning. <br><br>Our experience as React training providers lends itself perfectly to creating in-person and remote, advanced development training using the latest technologies.
 We cannot wait to show students how to create the most efficient apps out there!"

 ![image alt text](https://firebasestorage.googleapis.com/v0/b/reactgraphqlacademy.appspot.com/o/images%2Fblog_ariseRGA-rebranding%2Fimage_3.jpg?alt=media)